TradingDiary Pro basics and data types.

 Data Types

-This article describes how data and different transaction types are handled in TradingDiary Pro, how these transaction types are connected to each other.
-During the import or adding transactions manually the following transaction types can be imported:
+This article explains how various data and transaction types are handled in TradingDiary Pro, and how these types relate to each other.
+Both imported and manually added entries include:

 • Instruments